darigovresearch/Lab-Partner/README.md

 Now you can navigate to the local URL which can be found on http://0.0.0.0:8765/ or http://localhost:8765/

-You may need to enable rasperry pi Camera
+You may need to enable Raspberry Pi Camera if you've chosen to use one

 `sudo raspi-config`